-The technology within Touch ID is some of the most advanced hardware and software we've put in any device.
+The technology within Touch ID is some of the most advanced hardware and software that we've put into any device.
 The button is made from sapphire crystal—one of the clearest, hardest materials available.
 This protects the sensor and acts as a lens to precisely focus it on your finger.

-The steel ring surrounding the button detects your finger and tells Touch ID to start reading your fingerprint.
+On iPhone and iPad, a steel ring surrounding the button detects your finger and tells Touch ID to start reading your fingerprint.

 The sensor uses advanced capacitive touch to take a high-resolution image from small sections of your fingerprint from the subepidermal layers of your skin.
 Touch ID then intelligently analyzes this information with a remarkable degree of detail and precision.
 It categorizes your fingerprint as one of three basic types—arch, loop, or whorl.
-It also maps out individual details in the ridges that are smaller than the human eye can see and even inspects minor variations in ridge direction caused by pores and edge structures.
+It also maps out individual details in the ridges that are smaller than the human eye can see, and even inspects minor variations in ridge direction caused by pores and edge structures.